What is it: Chiisana Eiyuu: Kani to Tamago to Toumei Ningen

 Story 2: Life Ain't Gonna Lose

-The second segment, “Life Ain't Gonna Lose,” is directed by Yoshiyuki Momose, who has worked on several Studio Ghibli projects.
-This story is based on real events and follows the life of a boy named Shun, who suffers from a severe egg allergy.
-The narrative focuses on Shun and his mother's daily struggle to deal with this condition, highlighting the importance of constant vigilance and family support.
+The second segment, "Life Ain't Gonna Lose," is directed by Yoshiyuki Momose, who has worked on several Studio Ghibli projects.
+This story is based on true events and follows the life of a boy named Shun, who suffers from a severe egg allergy.
+The narrative focuses on Shun and his mother's daily struggle to cope with this condition, highlighting the importance of constant vigilance and family support.
 The animation sensitively and realistically captures the difficulties faced by those living with food allergies.
 The story is a tribute to resilience and unconditional love, showing how small acts of heroism can have a profound impact on people's lives.

 Story 3: Invisible